-Postdoctoral Fellowship – Machine Learning & Health Analytics in the Department of Computer Science and Engineering at the University of Connecticut
+Postdoctoral Fellowship – Machine Learning for Drug Discovery in the Department of Computer Science and Engineering at the University of Connecticut

 About University of Connecticut: